ATeaDaze/ateadaze.github.io/README.md

 # Instructions
 ▶  **Press RUN repeatedly** to increase the animation speed

-✔️ Animations generally look smoothest between 1x and 5x
+✔️ Animations generally look smoothest between 1x and 5x speed

 ✔️ You can draw on the canvas while the animation is running